 A report from the United States Institute of Peace details the impact of China’s influence on nations that are in free association with the United States.

 These nations are the Federated States of Micronesia (FSM), the Republic of Palau, and the Republic of the Marshall Islands (RMI).
-Each is an independent nation with a special treaty relationship with the United States.
+Each is an independent country with a special treaty relationship with the United States.